uhs-robert/uhs-robert/README.md

 - 🔭 **Currently working on:** Client projects (private repos), open-source contributions, and personal tooling
 - 🧠 **Talk to Me About:** Web development, backend architecture, automation, business automation, or anything tech
 - 📫 **Reach me:** [Schedule a Call](https://uphillsolutions.tech/contact-us/) | [Email](mailto:robert.hill@uphillsolutions.tech) | [Website](https://uphillsolutions.tech) | [LinkedIn](https://www.linkedin.com/in/robert-hill-a6a189125/)
-- 🥾 **Fun Fact:** If I'm not online, then I'm probably out hiking or exploring with my family
+- 🥾 **Fun Fact:** If I'm not online, I'm probably hiking uphill with my family (yes, we commit to the brand)

 ## Languages and Tools